Mid-Year Climbing Safety Standards Updates

 • At all times the school board’s weather and insect procedures are the minimum standards.
 In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed.

-• Before involving students in outdoor activity, coaches must take into consideration:
+• Before involving students in outdoor activity, Coaches must take into consideration:

 • water conditions (for example, temperature, currents, tides and wave conditions).